 This new patent might in part explain why Google acquired the patent I described in “Google Acquires Swimming Goggle Patent.”
-While the swimming goggle patent is interesting in its own right, and I’d love to see a version that could be used when jogging or bicycling, it’s also the kind of wearable viewing display that could be used with this alternative viewing device.
+While the swimming goggle patent is interesting in its own right, and I’d love to see a version that could be used when jogging or bicycling, it’s also the kind of wearable viewing display that could be used with this alternative visual sensor.

 As a device on a glove, a control for the viewing device might be built into the glove so that a predetermined motion might trigger the use of the viewing detector.
-The patent allows for the viewing device to be located elsewhere on a body as well, so for example, the idea of having eyes in the back of your head might not be unreasonable.
+The patent allows for the visual sensor to be located elsewhere on a body as well, so for example, the idea of having eyes in the back of your head might not be unreasonable.

 An alternative example described in the patent would include a motion detector and an accelerometer and/or a gyroscope.
 Motions might be useful in running applications such as word processing, running a spreadsheet, or an email application.

-Another description of a different implementation of this device could include more than one detector, so that the relative motions of the detectors could be used in applications such as communicating in American Sign Language or simulating typing upon a keyboard.
+Another description of a different implementation of this visual sensor could include more than one detector so that the relative motions of the detectors could be used in applications such as communicating in American Sign Language or simulating typing upon a keyboard.

-The patent provides more details on how a wearable sensor like this could be used to visually and in other ways.
+The patent provides more details on how a wearable visual sensor like this could be used.
 The patent is:

 Seeing with your hand